Proportionality and the Limits of Welfarism: The Core

 Consider the property $\mathcal{P}_{\mathrm{coh}}$ called \myemph{cohesiveness}, where $((P,k), T) \in \mathcal{P}_{\mathrm{coh}}$ if every voter in $P$ approves all candidates in $T$.
 It is easy to see that a rule $f$ satisfies the core subject to $\mathcal{P}_{\mathrm{coh}}$ if and only if $f$ satisfies \myemph{extended justified representation} (EJR) \citep{justifiedRepresenattion}.
 A committee $W$ satisfies EJR if for every group of voters $S\subseteq N$ with $|S| \ge \ell \cdot \nicefrac n k$ and $|\bigcap_{i\in S}A_i| \ge \ell$, there exists some $i\in S$ such that $|W \cap A_i| \ge \ell$.

-\begin{theorem} Rule X satisfies EJR. \end{theorem} \begin{proof} Let $W$ be a committee picked by Rule X for an approval profile $A$.
-Recall that $p = \nicefrac{n}{k}$ is the price used in the definition of Rule X. Consider an $\ell$-cohesive group of voters $S$ and, for the sake of contradiction, assume that for each $i \in S$ we have $|A_i \cap W| \leq \ell-1$.
+\begin{theorem} The Method of Equal Shares satisfies EJR. \end{theorem} \begin{proof} Let $W$ be a committee picked by Equal Shares for an approval profile $A$.
+Recall that $p = \nicefrac{n}{k}$ is the price used in the definition of Equal Shares.
+Consider an $\ell$-cohesive group of voters $S$ and, for the sake of contradiction, assume that for each $i \in S$ we have $|A_i \cap W| \leq \ell-1$.
 When the rule stopped, some voter $i \in S$ must have been left with a budget of less than $\nicefrac{p}{|S|}$.
-Indeed, otherwise there would exist a candidate $c \notin W$ approved by all the voters from $S$ who would be $\nicefrac{p}{|S|}$-affordable, and thus Rule X would not have stopped and instead picked $c$.
+Indeed, otherwise there would exist a candidate $c \notin W$ approved by all the voters from $S$ who would be $\nicefrac{p}{|S|}$-affordable, and thus Equal Shares would not have stopped and instead picked $c$.
 Since $i$ has at most $\ell-1$ representatives in the committee, for some committee member $i$ must have paid more than:

 Let us consider the first committee member $c'$ that has been picked by the rule such that some voter from $S$ paid more than $\nicefrac{1}{\ell}$ for $c'$ (by the above reasoning such a candidate exists).
 Thus, $c'$ is not $\nicefrac{1}{\ell}$-affordable.
 At that moment each voter $i \in S$ had at most $\ell-1$ representatives, and for each of them paid at most $\nicefrac{1}{\ell}$.
 Thus, each such a voter would have at least the following budget left: